chadbaldwin/sys-schema-sync/README.md

 SysSchemaSync consists of two parts, a database where all synced data is stored, and a service (PowerShell script) which is run on an interval to pick up items to sync.

-There are two types of syncs that can be configured "simple" and "complex", either of which can have an override export query, otherwise a default query is generated based on the SyncObjectName.
+There are two types of syncs that can be configured "simple" and "complex", either of which can have an override export query, otherwise a default query is generated based on the `SyncObjectName`.

 Both sync types require two things 1) a record in `import.SyncObject` and 2) a sync table for the data to go into (e.g. `dbo._dm_os_host_info`).

 * `import.SyncObject` configuration types
 * Required columns for all types:
   * `SyncObjectID`
-    * Can by anything as long as it's unique.
+    * Can be anything as long as it's unique.
     * Typically, if it is a `sys` schema object, then the `object_id` is used, but this is not required.
   * `SyncObjectName`
     * If `ExportQueryPath` is not provided, it must be the name of the source table as the name is used to generate the export query